Requirement to take "all" reasonable steps to prevent sexual harassment

 - In detail

-- Harassment or discrimination falling within the specified sections of the Equality Act 2010 will be "relevant" if it consists of, or is alleged to consist of, conduct of the employee or another of the employer's workers; or the actual or alleged victim is the worker themselves or a fellow worker.
+- Harassment or discrimination falling within the specified sections of the Equality Act 2010 will be "relevant" if it consists of, or is alleged to consist of, conduct of the employer or another of the employer's workers; or the actual or the alleged victim is the worker themselves or a fellow worker (and which is potentially wide enough to cover third party harassment claims).

 - Provision is made for regulations to extend the category of workers coming within the ban to include, for example, those undertaking or who have undertaken work experience or training in specified circumstances and independent contractors.